 The Pradis Ravine: an Inexplicable Beauty that Deserves a Visit

-Water is the true star of this place; with its strength, it offers breathtaking scenery.
+Water is the true star of this place: the Pradis Ravine, with its strength, offers breathtaking scenery.
 Flowing through the Karst landscape, it has carved underground caverns, gorges and amazing canyons.
 The enchanting emerald green colour of the Cosa stream has given shape to these inlets, where the remains of prehistoric animals and men have been found.
 By descending the 207 steps to reach the bottom of the Pradis ravine and upon crossing a small bridge, you will reach a wooden crucifix, which is the work of Maestro Gatto di Travesio.
 The powerful waters transform into a waterfall, and the reflections of light that penetrate into the canyon fill the place with an inexplicable air of beauty that make it well worth a visit.

 Erto and Casso: the Westernmost Village in Friuli

 Vajont is the name of a small river that flows through the valley where Erto and Casso lie.
 The dam is sadly notorious for the landslide from Monte Toc, which caused the overtopping of the reservoir, thus creating the immense wave that brought massive flood and destruction – and a death toll of around 2,000 – on the night of October, 9th, 1963.
 The infinite silence of the valley keeps watch over the agonising cries of those who lost their lives in the disaster; a reconstruction of the event can be found in the exhibition on the tragedy just a few steps away from the dam.
 The houses in Erto are protected by the Superintendent of the Arts because of their being highly typical, alongside with those found in Casso, which spectacularly reach towards the sky.
 On Good Friday, a famous sacred representation of the Via Crucis is also held here.

 Cordovado, Part of the “Italian Most Beautiful Villages” Network